 - Ensure that you set the load size setting on your washing machine correctly.
 Don’t set it to large or medium if you have a small load because it will use more water than necessary.

-- Check to see if your water meter is moving after you turn off all faucets.
+- Check to see if your meter is moving after you turn off all faucets.
 It should only move if you have a faucet or shower on.

 - It is important that water pressure is high, this makes it possible to save water when washing and performing some other tasks.
 Check out the prices of outlet pumps for water tanks.
-Do not set up pumps which draw water from the mains water grid.
+Do not set up pumps which draw water from the mains grid.

 Water Storage and Distribution